ℹ️Glossary

 Strategic actions

-Medium/long-term actions that substantially reduce the organisation's carbon vulnerability.
+Medium/long-term actions that make it possible to significantly reduce the organisation's carbon vulnerability.

-Actions that allow taking a step back from the completed Bilan Carbone®.
-This may concern assessing compliance with the Bilan Carbone® principles, identifying errors and omissions in the accounting of emissions, and taking into account feedback from the awareness activities carried out by the organisation.
+Actions that make it possible to take a step back from the completed Bilan Carbone®.
+This may concern the evaluation of compliance with the principles of the Bilan Carbone®, the identification of errors and omissions during the accounting of emissions, and taking into account feedback regarding the awareness-raising carried out by the organisation.

 Adaptation actions

-Short- and medium-term actions enabling adaptation to the consequences of climate change to ensure the organisation's resilience and survival.
+Short and medium-term actions enabling adaptation to the consequences of climate change to ensure the resilience and survival of the organisation.

 Base Empreinte®

-Database containing a wide variety of Emission Factors made available to actors in carbon accounting.
-The factors are mainly historically derived from the Base Carbone®, and part also comes from the Base IMPACTS®.
+Database containing a wide variety of GHG emission factors (EF) made available to actors in carbon accounting.
+The factors historically mainly come from the Emission factor database, and some also come from the Base IMPACTS®.

 Assessment

-In the document, unless specified, the term “assessment” simultaneously refers to:
+In this document, unless specified, the term “assessment” refers at the same time to:

 A Bilan Carbone® (BC® if abbreviated)